 All articles are subject to peer review, usually by two reviewers.

 Pratu provides freely accessible content for research, teaching and greater global exchange of knowledge, in keeping with SOAS’ support for the principle of Open Access.

 Articles are licensed under a Creative Commons Attribution License (CC BY-NC 4.0).
 This enables all content to be shared, copied and redistributed in any medium or format, with permissible exceptions where required.
 For more information see https://creativecommons.org/licenses/by-nc/4.0/

 We ask contributors to Pratu to agree to the following terms:

 - Authors retain copyright of their work, whilst Pratu has first right of publication of the work under the Creative Commons Attribution License.
 Others can share the work whilst acknowledging the author and first publication with Pratu.

-- Authors may post the work elsewhere during the submission process e.g. their own website, to encourage further exchanges and citations.
+- Authors may post the approved version of the work elsewhere during the submission process, e.g. an institutional repository, to encourage further exchanges and citations.